beginning of content

 How can I manage sore eyes?

-A cold compress may soothe your eyes.
-A clean damp face washer soaked in very cool water is ideal.
+A cold or warm compress may soothe your eyes.
+Some conditions may respond to a warm compress better than a cold compress.
+A clean damp face washer soaked in water is ideal.

 What if I wear contact lenses?